corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/database-set-up.md

 ### SQL Server

-The database collation for SQL Server should be *case insensitive* - see [Server Configuration documentation](https://docs.microsoft.com/en-us/sql/sql-server/install/server-configuration-collation?view=sql-server-2014&viewFallbackFrom=sql-server-2017) for more information.
+The database collation for SQL Server can be case insensitive, but case differences in node-info will be treated by CENM as if they were for different nodes.
+See [Collations and Case Sensitivity documentation](https://docs.microsoft.com/en-us/ef/core/miscellaneous/collations-and-case-sensitivity) for more information.

 ### Oracle